 - Expenses related to business plan creation with approved consulting companies;

 - Costs of market research incurred with approved firms; and

 - Other approved expenses related to commercialization of the technology.

 We received our SBIR Phase II award more than four years ago.
 However, we have received our most recent SBIR funding for that technology within last four years.
 Are we eligible for the START program?

-In order to be eligible for the START program, the first SBIR Phase II funding for the technology that is the subject of the START application must have been received after March 1, 2013.
+In order to be eligible for the START program, the first SBIR or STTR Phase II funding for the technology that is the subject of the START application must have been received after March 1, 2014.

-Alternatively, if the first SBIR Phase II funding for the technology was received before March 1, 2013, the technology is still eligible for the START program if it has either (A) attained “meaningful commercial traction” within the last four years or (B) otherwise remains commercially viable today.
+Alternatively, if the first SBIR/STTR Phase II funding for the technology was received before March 1, 2014, the technology is still eligible for the START program if it has either (A) attained “meaningful commercial traction” within the last four years or (B) otherwise remains commercially viable today.

 What constitutes “meaningful commercial traction or continuing commercial viability” will be determined by MassVentures on a case-by-case basis in its discretion.
 Examples of events that might constitute “meaningful commercial traction” include, but are not necessarily limited to:

 - Significant sales of the technology (either to the federal government or to non-government commercial customers);

 - Commercial contracts (for example, technology licenses or production/manufacturing contracts) or recent written communications from potential commercial partners, suggesting that sales are likely to be forthcoming; or